 Saxenda contains the active ingredient liraglutide.
-Liraglutide mimics a hormone called GLP-1, which is released by the body after a meal.
+Liraglutide mimics a hormone called GLP-1, which is released by the body after eating.
 Liraglutide works by acting on receptors in the brain that control appetite.
-This helps to make you feel fuller and less hungry, which can lead to eating less and weight loss.
+This helps to make you feel fuller and less hungry, which, in turn, can lead to eating less during meals and in turn lead to weight loss.

-Saxenda is available from private weight-loss clinics for people above the age of 18 who:
+Saxenda is available from private weight-loss clinics for people above the age of 18 who have a:

-- Have a body mass index (BMI) of 30 or higher
+- body mass index (BMI) of 30 or higher

-- Have a BMI of 27 or higher and weight-related conditions such as high blood pressure and type 2 diabetes
+- BMI of 27 or higher and weight-related conditions such as high blood pressure or type 2 diabetes

-It should be used alongside diet and exercise to help you lose weight.
+It should be used alongside a reduced calorie diet and exercise to maximise Saxenda’s effects and help you lose body weight.

-When Saxenda was first authorised, it was not available via the NHS.
+When Saxenda’s UK launch was first authorised, it was not available via the NHS.
 However, in December 2020 this was updated to allow Saxenda on the NHS in certain circumstances.
 This made it the first weight-loss medicine approved by the NHS in 10 years.
-Another weight-loss medicine, Orlistat, was first approved by the NHS in 2010.
+Another weight-loss treatment, Orlistat, was first approved by the NHS in 2010.

 Guidelines recommend that liraglutide (Saxenda) can be prescribed alongside a reduced-calorie diet and increased physical activity.
 It can only be prescribed in patients with all of the following: